OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 Pinned maps usage
 -----------------

-Pnned maps stay attached to the system if the creating process disappear and they can also be accessed by external tools.
+Pinned maps stay attached to the system if the creating process disappear and they can also be accessed by external tools.
 In Suricata bypass case, this can be used to keep active bypassed flow tables so Suricata is not hit by previsouly bypassed flows when restarting.
 In the socket filter case, this can be used to maintain a map from tools outside